edamametechnologies/flodviddar/COMPARISON.md

 ### Choose Flodviddar

-- You need open-source with code visibility
+- You need open-source tooling with code visibility
 - You want bash integration without platform lock-in
 - You only need network monitoring
 - You prefer manual control